-Current NSW Statutory Legacy for Intestacy (July–October 2025): $591,825.78
+Current NSW Statutory Legacy for Intestacy (October–January 2026): $599,761.34

 In cases where a person dies intestate (i.e. without a will), their estate is distributed in accordance with the ‘rules of intestacy’ — laws found in Chapter 4 of the Succession Act 2006 (NSW) (“the Act”).

 According to Part 4.2 of the Act, a spouse, or de facto partner, is entitled to a ‘statutory legacy’ in the event that the deceased died leaving children from a different person to their spouse / de facto partner at the time of their death.
-This is a fixed sum payment, indexed roughly quarterly to account for inflation.
+This is a fixed sum payment, indexed quarterly to account for inflation.
 The ‘statutory legacy’ formula may be difficult to manually calculate, so we provide this page and the calculator further below for the benefit of our colleagues, and the general public:

 The New South Wales Statutory Legacy for the four most recent periods are outlined in the table below: